yyhao0422/terraform_IaC_lab/README.md

 In this lab, you will create

-- VPC with 3 Availability Zones (AZs) in Singapore region.
+- VPC with 1 Availability Zones (AZs) in us-east-1 region.

-- Public EC2 instance t3.micro.
+- Private EC2 instance t2.micro.
 The instance must use latest Amazon AMI 2023 OS.

 - S3 bucket can be access by EC2.

-- Public EC2 instance can access Internet and system administrator can access the EC2 with specific public IPv4 address
+- System administrator can access the EC2 via ec2 endpoint

-- Apache Website configured inside the public EC2 instance during Terraform provisioning.

 ## AWS Architecture